amadan171/drupal-portfolio/README.md

 Personal portfolio implemented with **Drupal**.

 I built the content of this website using Drupal and exposed them as REST endpoints.
+I also used AI(mainly ChatGPT) to help me navigate this new tech stack.
 It is currently hosted at https://ecfa70a69cf3.ngrok-free.app/portfolio over https through my local machine.
 But since the tunnel connection is unstable, I have attached screenshots.

 <img width="3018" height="1656" alt="image" src="https://github.com/user-attachments/assets/3f41b626-4f74-471a-b48e-2cb832751f30" />
 <img width="3024" height="1664" alt="image" src="https://github.com/user-attachments/assets/3cdd61b3-a351-4506-a1f8-4bb89754ef57" />